 Next, the creamy curry sauce…

 Step 5.
-Make your Thai Crab Curry cream sauce
+Make Your Thai Crab Curry Stir Fry Cream Sauce

 No crab curry is a real crab curry unless it has the creamy curry sauce.

 These are the ingredients in the sauce:

 First, put heavy cream in a bowl and crack 2 eggs into it.